sumit-prajapat/sumit-prajapat/README.md

 - 👋 Hi, I’m @sumit-prajapat
 - 👀 I’m interested in web development and cyber security
 - 🌱 I’m currently learning HTML, CSS , JS and networking
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... cyber security
 - 📫 How to reach me mail me: mk1052078@gmail.com

 <!---